 And the best part?!

 Shopping is a top activity for 40% of active Pinterest users.

-Obviously the potential is validated and Pinterest is working hard to keep up with other social networks to make sure you as marketer start giving Pinterest a larger chunk in your marketing strategy.
+Obviously, the potential is validated, and Pinterest is working hard to keep up with other social networks to make sure you as a marketer start giving Pinterest a larger chunk in your marketing strategy.

 So here’s the news…

-Following the success from Stories format, primarily introduced by Snapchat and then adopted by Instagram, Facebook, and Youtube, Pinterest has also joined this experiment!
+Following the success of Stories format, primarily introduced by Snapchat and then adopted by Instagram, Facebook, and YouTube, Pinterest has also joined this experiment!

-Pinterest announced their own story format called Story Pins that will allow Pinterest creators to share their ideas in a familiar Stories-like format.
+Pinterest announced its own story format called Story Pins, allowing creators to share their ideas in a familiar Stories-like format.

 This is expected to be a powerful new way for you to keep people inspired and at the same time drive traffic to your website or blog.

 We prepared a Pinterest Story Pin guide so you can learn how this feature works, how to start using it, and, of course, get the most out of it!